 York University is piloting the introduction of Co-op programs.
-The first Co-op programs will be available to students in Biochemistry, Biotechnology, Chemistry, Environmental Biology, Environmental Science Honours degree programs.
+The first Co-op programs will be available to students in Biochemistry, Biotechnology, Chemistry, Environmental Biology, Environmental Science, Biomedical Science Honours degree programs.
 It is expected that other academic programs will introduce Co-op in the coming years.

 The York University Co-op Program provides students in specific programs with an opportunity to integrate their classroom learning with hands-on, paid, work experience related to their field of study.
 While on work term co-op students apply their classroom learning in a work environment, explore potential career options, and build relationships with colleagues and employers in their field of study.
 Co-op students will begin their first work term after their second year of classroom study and take part in a minimum of three, full-time, four-month work terms that alternate with periods of academic study.

 Students interested in participating in the York University Co-op Program must be full time, Honours B.Sc. students specializing in one of the following programs of study:

 The Lassonde School of Engineering also offers co-operative education programs.
 Please visit the Lassonde website for more information.

 York University’s Co-op Program meets the following criteria as outlined by the Co-operative Education and Work-Integrated Learning Canada (CEWIL):

 - each co-op work situation is approved by York University as a suitable learning situation;

 - the co-op student is engaged in productive work rather than merely observing;

 - the co-op student receives remuneration for the work performed;